Port of Barcelona

 The Port of Barcelona (Port de Barcelona, [ˈpɔɾ ðə βəɾsəˈlonə]; Puerto de Barcelona) is a major port in Barcelona, Catalonia, Spain.
 Its 7.86 km2 are divided into three zones: Port Vell (the Old Port), the commercial/industrial port, and the logistics port (Barcelona Free Port).
 The port is managed by the Port Authority of Barcelona, itself owned by the state-owned Ports of the State.

 It is the third largest container port in the country and the ninth largest in Europe, with a trade volume of 3.42 million TEUs in 2018.
-It is also the cruiser port with most passengers in the Mediterranean.
+It is also the second cruiser port by passengers in the Mediterranean after Rome's Port of Civitavecchia.

 The city has two additional yacht harbors/marinas: Port Olímpic and Port Fòrum Sant Adrià to the north.

 Overview

 The Port Vell area comprises two marinas or yacht harbors, a fishing port, a maritime station for ferries travelling to the Balearic Islands and other destinations in the Mediterranean and other stations or landing areas cruise ships, and it abuts the industrial port.

 In the central area, it also houses "Maremagnum" (a shopping mall and nightlife complex), a multiplex cinema, the IMAX Port Vell (large-format cinema complex), and Europe's largest aquarium, containing 8,000 fish and 11 sharks in 22 basins filled with 6 million litres of sea water.
 Because it is located in a designated tourist zone, the Maremagnum is the only commercial mall in the city that can open on Sundays and public holidays.
 Next to the Maremagnum area are the "Golondrines", small ships that take tourists for a visit around the port area and beyond.

 The Barcelona industrial port is to the south and comprises the Zona Franca, a tariff-free industrial park that has developed within the Port of Barcelona, across the flat land of the Llobregat Delta between the city of Barcelona and that of El Prat de Llobregat and the Barcelona International Airport to the south.

 A good place to view both the industrial and pleasure port is from Montjuïc, and more specifically, from Montjuïc Castle, as well as from the aerial cable car connecting Barceloneta with the Ferry Station and Montjuïc.